 On October 24, 2011, the U.S. District Court for the District of Colorado denied the motion to dismiss of seven Oppenheimer municipal bond funds, their advisers and trustees (the "Oppenheimer defendants") with respect to the shareholder plaintiffs' claims asserted under the Securities Act.
 The plaintiffs generally alleged that the funds' prospectuses misrepresented the funds' investment strategies and failed to disclose the nature and magnitude of the risks associated with the funds' derivative and other highly illiquid and volatile holdings, including, in particular, investments in inverse floaters, in violation of Sections 11 and 12(a)(2) of the Securities Act.
 The net asset values of the funds held by the plaintiffs fell between 30%-50% during the credit crisis in 2008.
-The Oppenheimer defendants moved to dismiss on the grounds that the complaint failed to establish the existence of any untrue or misleading statements or omissions of material fact in the funds' prospectuses and that the plaintiffs claims under the Securities Act to proceed.
+The Oppenheimer defendants moved to dismiss on the grounds that the complaint failed to establish the existence of any untrue or misleading statements or omissions of material fact in the funds' prospectuses and that the plaintiffs could not establish loss causation.
+The court disagreed and allowed the plaintiffs' claims under the Securities Act to proceed.